-There aren’t many disadvantages to speak of when it comes to power racks.
+There aren’t many disadvantages to speak of when power racks.
 Due to their versatility, many would recommend them as the core of any home gym.
-The essential inconvenience is that that they have a larger footprint than other fitness machines.
+The essential inconvenience is that they have a larger footprint than other fitness machines.
 Thus usage space may be an issue.

 Aspects to consider

 1. Barbell.
-As opposed to Smith machines, most racks do not come with a barbell.
+Unlike Smith machines, most racks do not come with a barbell.
 So, if the display pictures of one model include a barbell, make sure it comes included.

 2. Storage pegs.
-If you already have a set of weight plates, make sure they fit the supports of the rack you want to buy.
-There are models which only support Olympic plates, so standard 1″ plates won’t work.
+If you already have a set of weight plates, make sure they fit the rack’s supports you want to buy.
+Models only support Olympic plates, so standard 1″ plates won’t work.

 3. Weight capacity.
 Even though most racks support a lot of weight, this is one of the most important aspects to consider.
-You don’t want it to fail in case you drop a barbell with a hefty load.
+You don’t want it to fail if you drop a barbell with a hefty load.